Trauki/minimal-avalonia-template/README.md

 - **App.xaml.cs** - The [code-behind](https://docs.avaloniaui.net/docs/guides/implementation-guides/code-behind) for **App.xaml** that handles app initialization and framework setup.
 - **app.manifest** - Defines how the app interacts with Windows OS, including settings for permissions.
 - **Template.csproj** - Project configuration file.
 - **Program.cs** - Contains the entry point, where the Avalonia app is configured and launched using `AppBuilder`.
-This file ensures that the app starts correctly on the desktop platform and is set up to use the appropriate resources, like the Inter font and logging.
+This file ensures that the app starts correctly on the desktop platform and is set up to use the appropriate resources, like fonts and logging.